shaneramey/landscape/README.md

 helm status openvpn-openvpn | grep -v '^.*#' | sed -e '1,/generate_openvpn_profile:/d'
 ```

-Copy and paste the output into a shell to generate a Viscosity profile setup
+- Copy and paste the output into a shell to generate a Viscosity profile setup

-Navigate to the directory you ran the command from, and double-click the .ovpn file to import it
+- open the VPN profile  (it has a .ovpn extension)

+- Username and password are what is in Vault /openvpn/ sub-key

 ## Prerequisites
 Should be installed automatically, if missing